-The stability of the spine can also be compromised by unnatural weight distribution caused by a hereditary abnormality, or a lack of movement associated with a sedentary lifestyle.
+The stability of the spine can also be compromised by the natural aging process, unnatural weight distribution caused by a hereditary abnormality, or a lack of movement associated with a sedentary lifestyle.
 Any previous operation on an intervertebral disc or the spinal column can also cause a loss of stability.